-The base budget for 2023/24 will be derived from the original 2023/24 notional budget as compiled in the preparation of the MTFP for 2022/23 to 2025/26 and approved by Council on 8 March 2022 (ref.
-4.1 above).
-This will aid in the transparency of the change in assumptions process, and will also ensure that changes in resource allocations are captured and reported accordingly.
-The funding position will, however, be updated for the fact that the anticipated reduction (of circa £2m) in business rates income will not materialise in 2023/24.
+The base budget for 2024/25 will be derived from the original 2024/25 notional budget as compiled in the preparation of the MTFP for 2023/24 to 2026/27 and approved by Council on 9 March 2023.
+This will aid in the transparency of the change in assumptions process and will also ensure that changes in resource allocations are captured and reported accordingly.